strimzi/proposals/056-zk-kraft-migration.md

 Furthermore, if the user creates one or more `KafkaNodePool` custom resources to deploy KRaft controllers, the operator itself just creates the controller nodes and restarts the Kafka brokers to use them.
 ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).
 Because of KRaft and related migration from ZooKeeper not supported yet, this leads to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).

 The ZooKeeper to KRaft migration implementation is defined by [KIP-866](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration).
-The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run the procedure manually on your cluster.
+The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run the procedure manually on your cluster not deployed via the Strimzi Cluster Operator.

 One of the main points to highlight is that such a process doesn't support migration to a KRaft-based cluster running in "combined" mode: